Copa Master de CONMEBOL

 The Copa Master de CONMEBOL (CONMEBOL Masters Cup, Copa Master da Conmebol or Supercopa Conmebol) was a football club competition contested by the four past winners of the Copa CONMEBOL at the time.
 The cup is one of the many inter-South American club competitions that have been organized by CONMEBOL.

-It was played from February 8 to February 12, 1996, and it was contested in the city of Cuiabá with the participations of Atlético Mineiro, Botafogo, São Paulo, and Rosario Central.
+The competition took place from February 8 to February 12, 1996, and it was contested in the city of Cuiabá with the participations of Atlético Mineiro, Botafogo, São Paulo, and Rosario Central.
 São Paulo won the competition after defeating Atlético Mineiro in the final 3-0.

 Eligible teams

 Only four editions of the Copa CONMEBOL had been played by early 1996 and all four champions participated.